 It is a mandate for any website to be compatible with all the 3 major browsers—Internet Explorer, Chrome, and Firefox.
 Additionally, your website should be optimized for different platforms and devices.

 Based on visitor preference and optimization, the conversion rate differs from one platform to another.

-Here are some conversion rate data specific to different devices and platform for Ecommerce:
+Here is the table with data on conversion rates, specific to different devices and platform for Ecommerce in 2015-2016:

 Page Load Time